ietf-wg-cellar/matroska-specification/subtitles.md

 ### Storage of non-global WebVTT blocks

-Non-global WebVTT blocks (e.g., "NOTE") before a WebVTT Cue Text are stored in Matroska's BlockAddition element together with the Matroska Block containing the WebVTT Cue Text these blocks precede (see below for the actual format).
+Non-global WebVTT blocks (e.g., "NOTE") before a WebVTT caption or subtitle cue text are stored in Matroska's BlockAddition element together with the Matroska Block containing the WebVTT caption or subtitle cue text these blocks precede (see below for the actual format).

 ### Storage of Cues in Matroska blocks

-Each WebVTT Cue Text is stored directly in the Matroska Block.
+Each WebVTT caption or subtitle cue text is stored directly in the Matroska Block.

-A muxer **MUST** change all WebVTT Cue Timestamps present within the Cue Text to be relative to the Matroska `Block`'s timestamp.
+A muxer **MUST** change all WebVTT cue timestamps present within the WebVTT caption or subtitle cue text to be relative to the Matroska `Block`'s timestamp.

 The Cue's start timestamp is used as the Matroska `Block`'s timestamp.